 Nolan is not completely repudiating the life of Oppenheimer.
 He appears to admire Oppenheimer’s postwar lobbying to prevent a nuclear arms race and to recognize that he faced choices that were superlatively difficult for any one person to make.
 Indeed, many of us today might have found the threat of Nazis developing the bomb first that motivated the Manhattan Project just as persuasive.
 Oppenheimer comes off much like that paragon of so-called justice, Batman of the Dark Knight trilogy, who is ready to sacrifice himself to save the world, suffers public disgrace for his efforts, and refuses to be the primary agent of exceptional violence.

-However, Nolan comes off as ultimately critical of Oppenheimer’s obstinate striving to link the Nazi danger that began the project to the A-bombing of Japan that concluded it and of the scientist’s peculiar refusal to accept responsibility for the outcome.
+However, Nolan presents himself as ultimately critical of Oppenheimer’s obstinate striving to link the Nazi danger that began the project to the A-bombing of Japan that concluded it and of the scientist’s peculiar refusal to accept responsibility for the outcome.
 The film might have been, admittedly, more balanced if it had included scenes of the devastation of Hiroshima and Nagasaki, but this would have made it easier to overlook the ethically problematic nature of Oppenheimer himself that their omission puts in sharp relief.
 The movie’s composition as a progression of two contrasting narratives, Fission and Fusion, can also be seen as an interrogation of the difference in terms of moral qualms between the atomic and hydrogen bombs.

 There were some physicists who declined to participate in the Manhattan Project.
 One was Isidore Rabi, Oppenheimer’s loyal, lifelong friend.
-The reason he gives in the film, quoted in part from the biography, is that he doesn’t “wish the culmination of three centuries of physics to be a weapon of mass destruction.”
+The reason he gives in the film, quoted in part from the biography, is that he does not “wish the culmination of three centuries of physics to be a weapon of mass destruction.”
 Nolan portrays him, in stark contrast to Strauss, as perhaps the most charming and nuanced character.

 Other at Los Alamos, like physicist David L. Hill, were opposed to the A-bombing of Japan and gathered signatures to petition against it.
 Hill appears in the public hearing held to consider the appointment of Strauss as Secretary of Commerce in the Eisenhower administration.
 His role is to ultimately flout Strauss’ ambition, successfully ousting him from the appointment.
 This incident of Strauss’ fall from grace due to the hearing is apparently factual, although the biography does not describe it in detail.
 Nolan likely placed the scene in the climax to shape the impression viewers would walk away with.
 Although Hill’s presence in the film is sparse, he comes off as particularly likeable here.